dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 }
 ```

 This step configures the JWT-based authentication service.
-In order to make the authentication service available to the application, we need to add `app.UseAuthentication()` invocation in `Configure` method:
+In order to make the authentication service available to the application, we need to create the `Configure` method to invoke `app.UseAuthentication()`:

 ```c#
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)